nanjana/Face-recognition-based-attendance-system/README.md

 # Face Recognition-Based Attendance System

 ### Project Overview:
 This project is a contactless attendance system using facial recognition, developed as part of my undergraduate project.
 The system leverages a CNN model combined with the Eigen Faces method to recognize faces with an accuracy of 95%.
 It was deployed on Raspberry Pi V4 and integrated with an Intel Compute Stick using OpenCV, providing a safe solution for contactless attendance during the COVID-19 pandemic.
+The project followed the Agile Methodology in dividing the tasks and flow of the project into sprints.

 ### Features:
 - Contactless attendance using face recognition.